Stagnant French purchasing power haunts Sarkozy

 However, consumers have reined in spending over the last year as they fretted about unemployment, which has risen to the highest level in 12 years.

-In the face of a weak labor market, consumers are saving what little spare cash they have rather than splashing out on goods and services that might boost the economy.
+In the face of a weak labour market, consumers are saving what little spare cash they have rather than splashing out on goods and services that might boost the economy.

 As a result the household savings rate is running at the highest level in nearly 30 years and could rise further if Hollande wins and goes ahead with plans to lift limits on tax-free state-regulated savings accounts to finance investments.